nirajdevpandey/chat-bot/README.md

 ### chat-bot
-This repository is dedicated for chat-bot project
+This repository is dedicated for chat-bot university thesis project for earning Data Analytics master degree

 Here is what the proposal of the project looklike
 ***